 Credit for deals remains difficult to arrange due to the crisis and as many would-be buyers struggle with their own problems.

-AIG's shares closed up 6 cents at 52 cents on the New York Stock Exchange.
+AIG's shares were up 4 cents, or 8.7 percent, at 50 cents during late trading on the New York Stock Exchange.

-(Additional reporting by Lilla Zuill; editing by Jeffrey Benkoe)
+(Reporting by Paritosh Bansal; editing by Jeffrey Benkoe)